Malvern, Worcestershire: Governance

+Malvern is a town and civil parish governed at the lowest tier of local government by Malvern Town Council, at district level by Malvern Hills District Council and at county level by Worcestershire County Council.

+Malvern Town Council

+The town council was legally constituted in 1996 and covers the area of Malvern civil parish.
+Twenty councillors represent residents in nine electoral wards.
+Since 2023 Malvern Town Council has nine electoral wards: Chase, Great Malvern, Link, Lygon, Pickersleigh, Pound Bank, St Joseph's, Upper Howsell, and West.The wards are represented by a total of 20 elected councillors.
+The wards are based on the distribution of the population and some ignore the names of the neighbourhoods and suburbs they contain, and use loaned names.

+Malvern Hills District

-Malvern is a town and civil parish governed at the lowest tier of local government by Malvern Town Council, part of the Malvern Hills District of the County of Worcestershire (a district comprising 68 civil parishes and 22 electoral wards).
-The ward boundaries were redefined from the wards of the former Malvern Urban District Council (1900–1974).
-Through the many changes in local government infrastructure since the beginning of the 20th century, the importance and distinction by local boundaries of the historical areas of Great Malvern, Malvern Link, North Malvern, Cowleigh, and other neighbourhoods, have been lost.
+Malvern Hills District comprises 68 civil parishes and 22 electoral wards.
+The ward boundaries were redefined from the wards of the former Malvern Urban District Council (1900–1974), and again in 2023.
+Through the many changes in local government since the beginning of the 20th century, the importance and distinction of the local boundaries of the historical areas of Great Malvern, Malvern Link, North Malvern, Cowleigh, and other neighbourhoods, have been much diminished.

+Historical

 The original parish of Great Malvern included the hamlet of Guarlford and the chapelry of Newland, and stretched from the River Severn on the east to the Malvern Hills on the west.
-Guarlford became a separate civil parish in 1894 when, under the Local Government Act of 1894, urban district councils were created for Malvern and Malvern Link.
+Guarlford became a separate civil parish in 1894 when, under the Local Government Act 1894, urban district councils were created for Malvern and Malvern Link.
 The Guarlford parish covered much of eastern Malvern, including parts of Great Malvern, Pickersleigh, Poolbrook, Barnards Green, Hall Green and Sherrard's Green.
 By 1900 however, the urban districts of Malvern and Malvern Link amalgamated, absorbing parts of neighbouring parishes to create a town of six wards under the Malvern Urban District Council.
 In 1934 the boundaries changed again, and those areas came under the control of the Malvern council.

-Residents of Malvern Town in the six Malvern Town Council electoral wards are represented by 15 elected members.
-The council is supported by a team of senior executives that includes a Town Clerk, a Deputy Town Clerk, a PA to the Town Clerk and chairman, an Operations and Events Officer, a Finance Officer, two Operations Managers, an Operations Supervisor, and eight Grounds Maintenance Operatives.
-The wards are based on the distribution of the population and generally ignore the names of the neighbourhoods and suburbs they contain, and use loaned names: